enso-org/enso/doc/design/type-system/types.md

   deals with zero-cost conversions between types of the same runtime representation.
 Both can be inserted by the compiler where necessary.

-- Luna will make use of whatever advanced type-system features are at its disposal to improve safety and performance.
+- Enso will make use of whatever advanced type-system features are at its disposal to improve safety and performance.

 - Complex errors will be explained simply, even if this requires additional